BugSwarm/bugswarm/pair-classifier/README.md

     --repo-file         Path to file containing a newline-separated list of repo slugs.
 Cannot be used with --repo.

     OPTION:
         --log-path      Path to the directory where original logs were stored.
 If not provided, classifier will try to download the logs.
+        --pipeline      Flag set to true for when script is ran with run_mine_project.sh for processing.
 ```
 _Example:_
 ```